 - E. Chemical Storage and Handling.
 Chemicals shall be kept in the original containers and shall be used and stored in accordance with label instructions.
-All rooms used for storage of pool chemicals shall be plainly marked by any combination of words, pictures or symbols. - F. Telephone for Emergency.
-All pools shall have telephone service conveniently available on the premises.
-A clearly visible listing of emergency phone numbers to include the nearest emergency and medical services shall be posted next to the telephone.

-G. Accident Report.
+All rooms used for storage of pool chemicals shall be plainly marked by any combination of words, pictures or symbols. - F. Emergency Communications.
+All pools shall have a suitable means of communication for emergency services conveniently available on the premises capable of reaching 911 dispatch services. - G. Accident Report.
 The operator of any pool or other related facility shall report any drowning, other death or serious injury occurring on the premises within 72 hours of the occurrence.
-A written report shall be submitted to the Department on forms provided by the Department.

-H. Life Saving and Safety Equipment.

-1. Required Equipment.
+A written report shall be submitted to the Department on forms provided by the Department. - H. Life Saving and Safety Equipment. - 1.
+Required Equipment.
 Readily accessible and conspicuously mounted lifesaving equipment shall be provided at all swimming pools.
-One unit of lifesaving equipment shall consist of the following:

-a) One shepherd's crook and pole (recommended by the Department) and/orb) One ring buoy or similar flotation device such as an American Red Cross approved rescue tube
+One unit of lifesaving equipment shall consist of the following: - a) One shepherd's crook and pole (recommended by the Department) and - b) One ring buoy or similar flotation device such as an American Red Cross approved rescue tube